omhafez/shabaka/README.md

 ## **INSTALLATION**

-Tested on MacOS Sonoma 14.4.1 on M3 Apple Silicon.
-Previously tested on Ubuntu 19.10 and Windows 10 Creators Update (OS build 15063) on 64-bit systems, but no guarantee that they still work..
+Tested 4/7/24 on MacOS Sonoma 14.4.1 on M3 Apple Silicon.
-It is recommended that you upgrade your system appropriately.
-Instructions for updating your Windows system is included below.
+Previously tested on Ubuntu 19.10 and Windows 10 Creators Update (OS build 15063) on 64-bit systems, but no guarantee that they still work.

 ### INSTRUCTIONS FOR MAC *(15 minutes)*